 Soccer isn’t new to Clara H. ’21 – now in Grade 9, she’s been playing the sport since Grade 5.
 At her previous school, the soccer team didn’t have a goalkeeper so she volunteered to play that position.

-Last week, I read a poignant article in the Chronicle of Higher Education entitled In Praise of Adequacy by Rachel Judith Weil,
+Last week, I read a poignant article in the Chronicle of Higher Education entitled In Praise of Adequacy by Rachel Judith Weil, a professor of history at Cornell.

 Every year, the Global Ideas Institute (GII) gives students in Grade 11 and 12 the opportunity to consider a real-world, far-reaching problem, and propose and develop an innovative solution.
+Through this Institute,

-Sambea C. ’19 and Francesca B. ’22 met at a Spanish Culture Club meeting last year and, while they shared an appreciation for Spanish language,
+Sambea C. ’19 and Francesca B. ’22 met at a Spanish Culture Club meeting last year and, while they shared an appreciation for Spanish language, art, and food, at the end of the school year,

 This past Tuesday, I spoke with our community about hope as we began a New Year and I thought I would include these words as my weekly blog.